Channel Islands California, USA Travel Guide

 English is the main language; Spanish is also widely spoken.

-Send mail from the mainland; island postal service is unavailable.
+Send mail from the main landmass; island postal service is unavailable.

-Download all maps, park information, and emergency contacts to your mobile device before heading to the islands.
+Download all maps, information about the park, and emergency contacts to your mobile device before heading to the islands.
 Cell service is unreliable, and paper copies of important documents are always a good backup.

 Understand typical operating hours and seasonal variations for smooth planning.